AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/marketo-plugin-releases-for-microsoft-dynamics.md

   <tr>
    <td colspan="1">4.0.0.19</td>
    <td colspan="1">6/28/16</td>
-   <td colspan="1"><p>Bug fix: An unnecessary update transaction on the customeropportunityrole in the marketo log was noted when the opportunity was created. </p><p>Bug fix: An extra delete transaction was logged when deleting the customeropportunityrole entity.</p></td>
+   <td colspan="1">Bug fix: An unnecessary update transaction on the customeropportunityrole in the marketo log was noted when the opportunity was created.<p>Bug fix: An extra delete transaction was logged when deleting the customeropportunityrole entity.</td>
   </tr>
   <tr>
    <td colspan="1">4.0.0.18</td>